Lee Terry: Elections

-Tenure
+Congress

 When Terry first ran for Congress in 1998, he signed a pledge sponsored by Americans for Limited Government to limit himself to three terms in office.
 After winning the primary and general elections, Terry reneged on his promise, saying that he had signed the pledge because "term limits is an important issue and that was the way I wanted to signify my dedication to the issue."
 He ended up serving eight terms in the House.

 On May 10, 2006, Terry appeared on the Better Know a District segment of the satirical news program The Colbert Report.
 He expressed his longtime support for alternative energy, specifically advocating the development of a hydrogen economy.
 Terry later teamed up with Stephen Colbert to submit an op-ed to the Los Angeles Times.

 Terry is a staunch advocate of federal prohibition of online poker.
 In 2006, he cosponsored H.R.
 4777, the Internet Gambling Prohibition and Enforcement Act, and H.R.
 4411, the Goodlatte-Leach Internet Gambling Prohibition Act.
 Poker rights blogger Rich Muny, a board member of the Poker Players Alliance, rated Terry "F" on support for poker rights.
 Muny also included him on his "Leach List"—a list of anti-poker Representatives who are projected to be in tough reelection fights in 2008 (named for former Rep. Jim Leach (R-IA), sponsor of numerous efforts to ban online poker).

 In 2009, Terry was named one of the most bipartisan members of the House of Representatives by The Hill and was named a "heavyweight" in telecommunications and media policy in the 111th Congress.

 While running for reelection in 2010, Terry, who had previously been a strong supporter of privatizing Social Security, came out against it.
 He signed a pledge that he would "oppose any effort to privatize Social Security, in whole or in part."

 Terry was initially a co-sponsor and supporter of the Stop Online Piracy Act.
 Under pressure from internet campaigns, he later rescinded his support for the bill.
 Terry voted in favor of the Cyber Intelligence Sharing and Protection Act (CISPA), a bill often compared to SOPA by its critics.